TritonDataCenter/sdc-docker/docs/api/features/networks.md

 connect to another's fabric IP addresses, and vice-versa.

-To isolate the traffic between different applications or groups of applications, users may use the CloudAPI to create additional networks on their fabrics.
+To isolate the traffic between different applications or groups of applications, users may use the CloudAPI to create additional networks on their fabric.
 Any of these user-defined networks can be designated as the 'default' network to be used for provisioning Docker containers.
 When you change the 'default' network, it affects only the newly provisioned containers.